 Cancer—one of the most frightening words you’ll ever hear when it comes to your pet’s health.
 Let’s look at some of the terms used when talking about lumps and bumps in the mouth.
-There are many causes for swollen/enlarged areas in the mouth, including infection, trauma, foreign objects embedded in the tissues, abscessed teeth and uncontrolled growth of cells (tumors).
+There are many causes for swollen/enlarged areas in the mouth, including infection, trauma, foreign objects embedded in the tissues, abscessed teeth, and uncontrolled growth of cells (tumors).
 This article will focus on oral enlargements due to uncontrolled growth of cells.

-Regardless of cause, early detection and treatment is always the best course of action.
+Regardless of the cause, early detection and treatment is always the best course of action.
 You can see that appropriate treatment first requires identifying the cause of the swelling.
 Learning to recognize the symptoms of oral tumors in your dog can save their life and drastically improves success rates of treatment.

 What are oral tumors in dogs?